 These blood-forming stem cells can come from the bone marrow or peripheral blood from either the patient or from a donor whose tissue type closely matches that of the patient.
 For CML, a donor (or allogeneic) transplant is most often used.
 The donor may be a brother or sister or – less often – a person not related to the patient.

 Some things to keep in mind

 Before modern targeted therapy drugs like imatinib (Gleevec), SCT was commonly used to treat CML.
-Before drugs like Gleevec were available, less than half of patients lived more than 5 years after diagnosis.
+That’s because before drugs like imatinib, less than half of patients lived more than 5 years after diagnosis.
 Now, these drugs are the standard treatment, and transplants are being used less often.
-Still, a SCT from a donor offers the only proven chance to cure this disease, and many doctors will recommend a transplant for younger patients.
-Results seem to be best when the stem cell donor is a well-matched brother or sister.
-Results are also better when the transplant is done earlier in the course of the disease.
+Still, a SCT from a donor offers the only proven chance to cure this disease, and many doctors will recommend a transplant for younger patients, especially children.
 Transplant may also be recommended if the CML is not responding well to the new drugs.

 For more information on stem cell transplants, see Stem Cell Transplant (Peripheral Blood, Bone Marrow, and Cord Blood Transplants).

 Last Revised: 02/03/2015